Thus wept the Angel Voice, from America a Prophecy (after William Blake)

 This is a fairly free copy of plate 12 of William Blake's 1793 publication, 'America: A Prophecy', showing the nude male figure of Orc, arms outstretched, his left knee extending forward as though climbing among the flames that surround him.
 The plate sits above 12 lines of verse beginning 'Thus wept the Angel voice...'.

-The British Museum holds copies of 'America: A Prophecy' and, in its preeminent collection of Tudor medals, of the Jacopo Primavera medal, and it is possible that Scott made his drawing after Blake at the same time as studying the coins and medals collection there.
+The British Museum holds copies both of 'America: A Prophecy' in its prints and drawings collection and, in its preeminent collection of Tudor medals, the Jacopo Primavera medal.
+It is more than likely that Scott made both the present work and the drawing of the medal while copying objects in the British Museum collections.

 Dimensions: